eduvpn/documentation/APP_FLOW.md

 This assumes the user already configured the application with their favorite VPN instance and profile and that there are no errors.

 1. User launches app;
 2. User selects their VPN instance/profile of choice;
 3. Application performs discovery (fetches `info.json` from instance);
+4. Application fetches user info;
-4. Application fetches system and user messages using endpoints from `info.json` together with the already stored OAuth access token and displays them to the user;
+5. Application fetches system and user messages using endpoints from `info.json` together with the already stored OAuth access token and displays them to the user;
-5. Application fetches VPN configuration for the chosen profile (using OAuth access token);
+6. Application fetches VPN configuration for the chosen profile (using OAuth access token);
-6. Application combines VPN configuration with already stored client certificate and key;
+7. Application combines VPN configuration with already stored client certificate and key;
-7. Application (optionally) asks for second factor;
+8. Application (optionally) asks for second factor;
-8. Application starts VPN with combined configuration;
+9. Application starts VPN with combined configuration;
-9. Application shows basic VPN connection details, e.g. IP address.
+10. Application shows basic VPN connection details, e.g. IP address.

 Step 3 is needed as the API configuration, e.g. endpoints, can change over time.
-Step 5 is needed as the server configuration can change over time, e.g. new TLS cipher configuration or new VPN endpoints.
+Step 6 is needed as the server configuration can change over time, e.g. new TLS cipher configuration or new VPN endpoints.

+Step 4 exposes whether or not the user is enrolled for 2FA, and whether or not the user is blocked.
+This information should be used by the application before attempting to connect.
+If a profile requires 2FA and the user is not enrolled, this should be indicated to the user and the enrollment process started by opening the browser.

 # Enrollment